whazami/snaike/README.md

 The console will print 2 information:
 * The current generation of the best net you are watching, you can go to the next one by pressing *space*.
 * The maximum generation that can be watched.

+## License

+This project is licensed under the MIT license.
+See the [LICENSE](LICENSE) file for details.